More pages in this section

 When the foot is acutely painful, you will need to avoid all high intensity activities (running, jumping, dancing etc).
 Ice packs, anti-inflammatory medication and gels and rest is also very important in the inflamed stages.
 A moon boot which immobilises the foot and ankle and allows the tendon to heal is often recommended in the initial stages.

-Customised Foot Supports (Orthotics) made from a more rigid material and incorporating a large medial flare to support the inside ankle is a necessity.
+Custom Foot Orthoses made from a more rigid material and incorporating a large medial flare to support the inside ankle is a necessity.
 This must be worn with supportive footwear to achieve greatest control around the inside ankle.
 In cases of severe flat foot a Richie Brace (ankle-foot orthoses) may be required to provide extra ankle support.

 If PTTD is left untreated, or treated too late, conservative treatment may no longer be of benefit and surgery may be the only option.
 Surgery could involve tendon transfers and osteotomies to improve the position of the rearfoot and attempt to re-create the fallen inside arch.